JavGoG/Back-End_Banking_Project/README.md

 # Back-end Banking project

-## Why this project
+## Why this project?

 I wanted to do a Banking application to figure out how that could be, because I would like to work for a bank as back-end developer.
-I tried to do a functional
+I used the instructions and best practices that I learnt at CodeClan.

 ## Technical Review